The Pandemic Of Systemic Racism

 We educate others so they can be better.

-But if we’ve learned anything over the past few weeks, it’s this:
+But if Heather and I have learned anything over the past few weeks, it’s this:

 To listen to black Americans as they tell their stories.

-To learn about the injustices experienced in their daily lives.
+To learn about the injustices experienced throughout history and in their daily lives.

 To learn of the fear that they face just for leaving the house.

-As we listen, we’re confronting the privilege we’ve experienced our whole lives just because of the color of our skin.
+As we listen, Heather and I are confronting the privilege we’ve experienced our whole lives just because of the color of our skin.

 As we listen, we’re choosing to take a hard look at ourselves and the way we interact with our beliefs.